Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Classroom activity

 \begin{example}[] \hypertarget{exm-longhand}{} \textbf{Take your data frame and then filter it} (only include rows where) \textbf{the red column only includes observations with three sides} (triangles) \textbf{OR the green column only includes observations with more than 4 sides} (pentagons, hexagons)

 \end{example}

 After students complete this task in their groups, the instructor can ask at least two groups to demonstrate how they completed the task and show what their final, filtered, data set looks like.
 We can then discuss the dimensions of the filtered data set.
 Depending on how their initial mathlink data sets were arranged, groups may have different answers.
+Figure~\ref{fig-3} shows how a mathlink data set arranged as in Figure~\ref{fig-1} would be correctly filtered according to Example~\ref{exm-longhand}.

 A common pitfall students encounter here is many may both remove rows \emph{and} columns (i.e.~result in a final data set with only the red and green columns, as those were the targets of this task).
 This is a great opportunity to remind students that filtering will never change the dimensions of the columns, it will only (potentially) reduce the number of rows.
 Another common pitfall is students will erroneously try to join the two logical statements with an \emph{and} operator rather than \emph{or}.
 This is a good opportunity to remind students of Boolean operators and what they mean.

 Next, we introduce logical and Boolean operator short hand, for example using the information in Table~\ref{tbl-logical}.